Uncategorized March 1, 2025

 🔹 Step 5: Complete the Transaction

-Once approved, the title transfers, and proceeds are distributed according to probate laws.
+Once approved, the title transfers, and proceeds are distributed according to probate laws in New Jersey.

 Common Mistakes to Avoid When Selling a Probate Property